tqmsh/wxchat/README.md

 Oliver is an intelligent assistant who helps instructors and students interact with course materials through conversational AI.
 This is a new implementation based on the legacy Oliver project.

 Instructors can upload course content, and Oliver will use an RAG pipeline to generate better, more context-aware answers when students ask questions about their courses.
+Current scheduled deployment course is MTE 182 by Albert Jiang in Fall term.

 ## Technology Stack